-Item Description Selected Action The action to perform on the file group: Open Plan Files-If the user has one available plan file in the file group, that plan file will open.
-Otherwise, the Open Plan Files dialog opens, showing the user's available plan files. • Create Plan Files-Opens the Create Plan Files dialog with no special setup; the user will need to configure it as needed to complete the step.
+Description The action to perform on the file group: Open Plan Files-If the user has one available plan file in the file group, that plan file will open.
+Otherwise, the Open Plan Files dialog opens, showing the user's available plan files.
+Create Plan Files-Opens the Create Plan Files dialog with no special setup; the user will need to configure it as needed to complete the step.
 NOTE: If the file group is an on-demand file group, then this action behaves like the "Add new file" link in the Open Plan Files dialog.
-The user can click on the link to create a new on-demand plan file.
-Clone File Group-Opens the Clone File Group dialog with no special setup; the user will need to configure it as needed to complete the step. • Edit File Group-Opens the Edit File Group dialog with no special setup; the user will need to configure it as needed to complete the step. • Process Plan Files-Opens the Process Plan Files dialog with no special setup; the user will need to configure it as needed to complete the step.
+The user can click on the link to create a new on-demand plan file. • Clone File Group -Opens the Clone File Group dialog with no special setup; the user will need to configure it as needed to complete the step. • Edit File Group-Opens the Edit File Group dialog with no special setup; the user will need to configure it as needed to complete the step.
+Process Plan Files-Opens the Process Plan Files dialog with no special setup; the user will need to configure it as needed to complete the step.
 The display text and/or description for the step should make it clear to the user what they are expected to do in order to consider the step complete.

-NOTE: The assigned user for the step must have the appropriate security permissions to access the file group and perform the designated action.
-The File Group Process Step does not grant any permissions or elevate any existing permissions.
+file group and perform the designated action.
+The File Group Process Step does not grar permissions or elevate any existing permissions.